jvario/topic-classification/README.md

 Additionally, for feature extraction, we've applied **TF-IDF (Term Frequency-Inverse Document Frequency)**.
 This technique helps to represent each document in the dataset as a vector based on the importance of each word, considering both its frequency in the document and its rarity across all documents.

 Furthermore, we've utilized **Label Binarization** to encode the single labels into binary format, facilitating the classification task.
-For evaluating the performance of our models, we've chosen several metrics including **Hamming loss, recall, F1 score, support, Jaccard score, and precision**.
+For evaluating the performance of our models, we've chosen several metrics including **recall, F1 score, support, Jaccard score, and precision**.
 These metrics provide insights into different aspects of the model's performance, such as its ability to correctly classify each label, handle imbalanced data, and capture the trade-off between precision and recall.

 **Question**: